BitDevsDLA/bitdevsdla.org/content/sponsors/_index.md

 #### **How to Become a Sponsor?**
 We are looking for partners who share our vision.
 If you are interested in joining our mission and becoming a sponsor, please reach out to us:
 📧 [contact@bitdevsdla.org](mailto:contact@bitdevsdla.org)

-Let’s build a future driven by technology and financial inclusion together!